LeviSiewert/Godot.Blend/README.md

 - Dif and dif integration

 ## Contributions
-Contributions are currently closed due to a focus on architecture and clean code.
+Contributions are currently closed due to a focus on architecture and maintainable code.

-After milestones of `architecture verification` and `plugin transformer support` are passed the repo will be moved to a public open source repo and contributions will be opened.
+After milestones of `architecture verification` and `plugin transformer support` are passed the repo will be moved to a public open source repo and contributions will be opened*.

 Most non-major version contributions should focus on
 - Bugs
 - Internal conversions

+*see AI Policy

 ## Licenses:
 The blender addon is licensed under GPL-3.0 as required by blender's addon TOS